JuliaPerf/NUMA.jl/README.md

 ### Allocating on specific NUMA node

-In the following example, we explicitly allocate arrays in specific NUMA nodes.
+In the following example, we explicitly allocate arrays in **specific NUMA nodes**.

 ```julia
 julia> using NUMA, Random